Kvitekvist/FUS/README.md

 1. Open Wabbajack
 ![image](https://i.ibb.co/JK3rdZc/Browse-modlist.png)

-2. Click on Browse Modlists, and download Auriel's Dream from the gallery.
+2. Download FUS from here:

 3. Once the download of the wabbajack file is done, run the file and set the Installation folder the folder you just created.
 The downloads path should automatically fill in the installation path.